 Even though we are based in Amalfi, we only have a warehouse in which we store the bikes, so there's no shop open to public yet.
 We can deliver the bikes on reservation in the main square, by your accommodation or anywhere else in Amalfi's town center, free of charge.
 To deliver to Amalfi's hamlets or different towns, a transportation fee will be applied, based on the distance.

-Despite being a relatively small area, in Amalfi Coast there is a wide variety of choice for accommodations, and each town has different features to consider in order to pick the best place for you.
+Despite being a relatively small area, in Amalfi Coast there is a wide variety of accommodations, and each town has different features to consider in order to pick the best place for you.

 Amalfi itself is a good strategic place, very central on the coast, and from which you can take different directions for a day tour.
 However, you might want to settle down for something a bit cheaper, like the nearby towns.
 You can find plenty of hotels for all pockets in Minori or Maiori, while still enjoying being near the beach and a lively place in the evening.
 Conca dei Marini, on the other side, is a smaller and more isolated village, perfect if you're looking for quiet.

-Ravello and Scala, despite being neighbors, are quite different from each other; the first is an elegant town, more on luxury side, dedicated to art and music, where many orchestral concerts take place in gorgeous venues facing the coast; Scala, on the other hand, is a smaller rural town rich in history, being the oldest town on the coast, and where you can find accommodations at lower prices.
+Ravello and Scala, despite being neighbors, are quite different from each other: the first is an elegant town, more on luxury side, dedicated to art and music, where many orchestral concerts take place in gorgeous venues facing the coast; Scala, on the other hand, is a smaller rural town rich in history, being the oldest town of the coast, and where you can find accommodations at lower prices.
 Both are not the best as a cycling starting point, being at the top of a steep climb, but they offer some outstanding views.

 Getting farther from Amalfi, you can opt for Positano, which is quite pricey but it's one of the most popular destinations on the coast for its fashion shops and worldly mood.
 Praiano, quite close, is another beautiful and peaceful town with much more accessible prices.